Lots of travelers struggle to understand the visa situation in Vietnam. Not because it’s difficult or anything… it’s actually piss easy.

 If you have no money, then someone will walk you to the ATM outside.

-Both of these will delay your whole process.
+Both of these will delay your entry into the country.

 What happens to my checked bag?

 They just put it in a pile near the luggage thing that it was on.
 No one touched mine, but this doesn’t seem particularly safe.